 Update on 19 February 2020: After Chris Skidmore’s departure the Universities and Science brief has been split.
-Michelle Donelan gets Universities role, while Amanda Solloway becomes Minister of Science (and Space) in the Department of Business, Energy and Industrial Strategy (BEIS).
+Michelle Donelan gets the Universities role, while Amanda Solloway becomes Minister of Science (and Space) in the Department of Business, Energy and Industrial Strategy (BEIS).

-The other ministerial changes seemed, at first, to be less dramatic.
-That was, until the shock announcement that Sajid Javid, the Chancellor of Exchequer – the main finance minister in charge of government funds, had resigned after refusing to remove his advisers.
-Javid indicated in his resignation letter that he was resigning because no-one could accept the conditions being imposed on him.
-In effect he resigned because he did not want to be a “Yes-man”.
-Nevertheless, even though he will be accused of being one, Rishi Sunak – Javid’s No.2, seemed happy to take his place.
+Comment by David Todd: The other ministerial changes seemed, at first, to be less dramatic.
+That was, until the shock announcement that Sajid Javid, the Chancellor of Exchequer, had resigned after refusing to remove his advisers.
+Javid said he was resigning because no-one could accept the conditions being imposed on him – i.e. he did not want to be a “Yes-man”.
+Even though he will be accused of being one, Rishi Sunak, Javid’s No.2, seemed happy to take his place.

-Comment by David Todd: Prime Minister Boris Johnson and his adviser Dominic Cummings need to be reminded of the “group think” hazard of surrounding yourself with “Yes-men” and “Yes-women” which the fabled “Emperor with no clothes” found out for himself.
-For example, there are now major fears that the government deficit may again get out of control if all the apparent spending pledges are met at the same time as promised tax cuts are made.
-By the way, it was the now departed Sajid Javid who pointed this danger out.
+The Prime Minister and Cummings need to be reminded of the “group think” hazard of surrounding yourself with “Yes men and women”.
+For example, there are now fears that the government deficit may get out of control if all the apparent spending pledges are met at the same time as promised tax cuts are made.
+It was the now departed Sajid Javid who pointed this danger out.